 - (1) The Directive (EU) 2017/1132 of the European Parliament and of the Council2 regulates cross-border mergers of limited liability companies.
 These rules represent a significant milestone in improving the functioning of the Single Market for companies and firms and to exercise the freedom of establishment.
 However, evaluation of these rules shows that there is a need for modifications in cross-border merger rules.
 Furthermore, it is appropriate to provide for rules regulating cross-border conversions and divisions. - (2) Freedom of establishment is one of the fundamental principles of Union law.
 Under the second paragraph of Article 49 of the Treaty on the Functioning of the European Union ('TFEU'), when read in conjunction with Article 54 of the TFEU, the freedom of establishment for companies or firms includes, inter alia, the right to form and manage such companies or firms under the conditions laid down by the legislation of the Member State of establishment.
-This has been interpreted by the Court of Justice of the European Union as encompassing the right of a company or firm formed in accordance with the legislation of a Member State to convert itself into a company or firm governed by the law of another Member State, provided that the conditions laid certain aspects of company law (codification) (OJ L 169, 30.6.2017, p.
-46).
+This has been interpreted by the Court of Justice of the European Union as encompassing the right of a company or firm formed in accordance with the legislation of a Member State to convert itself into a company or firm governed by the law of another Member State, provided that the conditions laid down by the legislation of that other Member State are satisfied and, in particular, that the test adopted by the latter Member State to determine the connection of a company or firm to its national legal order is satisfied.